WorkCover WA values good customer service. You can view our Customer Service Charter here.

 Issues raised will only be discussed with the people who need to be involved.

-We will deal with complaints effectively, promptly and without prejudice or bias.Customer First Feedback System
+We will deal with complaints effectively, promptly and without prejudice or bias.Customer First Feedback

-- complete the form here on screen and submit it
+- complete the electronic form below

 - print the form, complete it and send it to us at: 2 Bedbrook Place, Shenton Park WA 6008